A. J. Cronin: Later years

-Ultimately Cronin returned to Europe, to reside in Lucerne and Montreux, Switzerland, for the last 25 years of his life.
+Cronin eventually returned to Europe, to reside in Lucerne and Montreux, Switzerland, for the last 25 years of his life.
 He continued to write into his eighties.
 He included among his friends Laurence Olivier, Charlie Chaplin and Audrey Hepburn, to whose first son he was a godfather.
 Richard E. Berlin was the godfather of his son Andrew.

 Although the latter part of his life was spent entirely abroad, Cronin retained great affection for the district of his childhood, writing in 1972 to a local teacher: "Although I have travelled the world over I must say in all sincerity that my heart belongs to Dumbarton....
 In my study there is a beautiful 17th-century coloured print of the Rock....
 I even follow with great fervour the fortunes of the Dumbarton football team."
 Further evidence of Cronin's lifelong support of Dumbarton F.C. comes from a framed typewritten letter hanging in the foyer of the club's stadium.
 The letter, written in 1972 and addressed to the club's then secretary, congratulates the team on its return to the top division after a gap of 50 years.
 He recalls his childhood support for it, and on occasion being "lifted over" the turnstiles (a common practice in times past so that children did not have to pay).

-Cronin died on 6 January 1981 in Montreux and is interred at La Tour-de-Peilz.
-Many of Cronin's writings, including published and unpublished literary manuscripts, drafts, letters, school exercise books and essays, laboratory books and his M.D. thesis, are held at the National Library of Scotland and at the Harry Ransom Center at the University of Texas.
+Cronin died on 6 January 1981 in Montreux.
+His family members said the cause of death was acute bronchitis.
+He is interred at La Tour-de-Peilz.
+Many of his writings, including published and unpublished literary manuscripts, drafts, letters, school exercise books and essays, and laboratory books and his M.D. thesis, are held at the National Library of Scotland and at the Harry Ransom Center in the University of Texas.

 Cronin's widow Agnes died five months later on 10 June 1981, and after cremation, her ashes were buried next to him.